Panda381/CH32LibSDK/Readme.txt

 Magic Beater
 ------------
-Magic Beater is a simple sound synthesizer and sequencer in one.
+Magic Beater is a simple sound synthesizer and sequencer in onem, with processor CH32V002J4M6.
 It allows you to play rhythms and melodies that repeat in a loop.
 The entire loop is 4 bars long - corresponding to 4 flashes of the indicator LED.
 Magic Beater is controlled by 2 buttons.
 Button A is used to record the melody.
 The pitch is determined by the light falling on the photodiode.
 The pitch can be controlled by modulating the light.
 Button B is used to record the rhythm.
 Pressing buttons A and B simultaneously resets the memory.

 Magic Beater is based on the RaveBOX v1.0 project, created by Vladimir Bartos https://github.com/Mat0ny/RaveBOX.